lucavh/knowledge-base/README.md

 This repository serves as a collection of notes and useful links I've gathered during my learning journey.

-Inspired by [this great YouTube video]([Zettelkasten Method Video](https://youtu.be/L9SLlxaEEXY)), I've started to experiment with the Zettelkasten Method and I'm structuring my knowledge base using this powerful note-taking approach.
+Inspired by [this great YouTube video]((https://youtu.be/L9SLlxaEEXY), I've started to experiment with the Zettelkasten Method and I'm structuring my knowledge base using this powerful note-taking approach.

 The [Zettelkasten Method](https://zettelkasten.de/posts/overview/), developed by Niklas Luhmann, involves creating individual notes (Zettels) for each concept or idea.
 Each note focuses on a single idea and is given a unique identifier.
 The method emphasises linking notes to build a network of interconnected knowledge, fostering associative thinking and inspiring new insights.